Mulian Rescues His Mother: Possible Indic precursors of canonical text and early history

 The earliest attested celebration of the festival appears in much later sources, such as the early 7th-century Record of the Seasons of Jingchu (which is a revision of an earlier text with same title from the mid 6th century CE that is no longer extant); however based on references in various literary sources, it may have been celebrated even as early as the late 5th century CE.

-The sutra was in part translated and promoted to help reconcile Buddhism with the Confucian ideals of filial piety;however there was already a concept of filial piety within Indian Buddhism which had a large overlap with the Chinese version but also significant differences. (c.f.
-Anantarika-karma).
+The sutra was in part translated and promoted to help reconcile Buddhism with the Confucian ideals of filial piety;however there was already a concept of filial piety within Indian Buddhism which had a large overlap with the Chinese version but also significant differences. (cf. Anantarika-karma).

 Tang dynasty tales of karmic punishment and redemption

 In the Tang dynasty, Mulian was a popular topic of sutra lectures by monks.
 They often used pictures and songs to amuse their audiences, enriching the Mulian story with many variations and making it thoroughly Chinese.
 The story-tellers shaped their stories to meet the charge that Buddhism undermined filial piety because it took believers away from their families and prevented them from attending to their ancestors.
 The written versions of these stories were bianwen, of which a large number were preserved in the library cave at Dunhuang, and was not rediscovered until the twentieth century.